The City of Edmonton, led by Community Forestry, offers guided Forest Bathing sessions throughout the summer at 5 local parks.

 Features a gradual descent from an aspen stand to a grove of towering spruce, with trails running alongside the creek and multiple footbridge crossings.

-Approximate length of trail (one-way): 830 metres (one-way) - moderate slope
+Approximate length of trail (one-way): 1000 metres - moderate slope

 Surface: Granular trail, wooden bridge deck